 - S 1000 RR: I love the race track crouch position on the RR, even though it’s a small bike.
 It feels like wearing a well-fitted suit (actually, one better than any of the suits I’ve owned).
 But I felt that the S 1000 RR — like most sport bikes — was happiest when I was leaning it over, imagining my knee was inches from the ground (it’s usually a lot further away).
-I feel annoyed on highways (argh, chicken strips! people will mock me!), and frustrated/angry in traffic, darting between cars in an attempt to assert myself, watching the green light, and blasting off all the time.
+I feel annoyed on highways (argh, chicken strips!
+People on the internet will mock me!), and frustrated/angry in traffic, darting between cars in an attempt to assert myself, watching the green light, and blasting off all the time.
 (I have this reaction on most sport bikes I ride.)

 - S 1000 R: I don’t mind freeways on the single R. I pop on cruise control and generally relax into it.
 Commuting, I’m less stressed.
 The engine doesn’t get as hot (thanks in part to the lower compression ratio).
 But when I want to get on it, I find it extremely easy to hit triple digits (no matter the unit) without even bothering to shift more than once.
 Around neighbourhoods, I can forget I’m in fourth gear sometimes.
 The S 1000 R is an everyday hooligan’s bike.
 See my buyers guide here.